-The Maryland Department of the Environment (MDE) is proposing changes that would cut Wheelabrator emissions by almost 200 tons a year, or roughly by one fifth.
+The Maryland Department of the Environment (MDE) adopted regulatory changes on December 6, 2018, that will cut Wheelabrator emissions by approximately 200 tons a year, or roughly by one fifth.
 The Chesapeake Bay Foundation (CBF) joined other environmental groups and community groups in pushing for the reduction.
-After extensive study of the plant, CBF applauds MDE's proposal for the short term, but believes Wheelabrator can do even better.
+CBF and its partners, as well as many Baltimore residents, took part in a public hearing on the proposed regulation on September 18, 2018.
+After extensive study of the plant, CBF applauds MDE for requiring more stringent emission limits for the short term, but believes Wheelabrator can do even better.

 In 2016, the plant produced about 1,100 tons of nitrogen oxides (NOx).
 This compound is harmful to both people and the Chesapeake Bay.
 It contributes to soot and smog that irritate the respiratory system.
 A study commissioned by CBF concluded that living near the incinerator in Baltimore is similar to living with a smoker.
 Fine particles from the smokestack's emissions also fall beyond the city, causing an estimated $55 million annually in health problems.